lingui/js-lingui/docs/tutorials/react.rst

 As you can see, it's a simple mailbox application with only one page.

-Installation of jsLingui
+Installing jsLingui
 ========================

-jsLingui_ isn't just a one package.
-It's actually a set of tools which helps you with internationalization.
-You can pick which one you want to use in your project.
+jsLingui_ isn't just a package.
+It's a set of tools which helps you to internationalize.
+You can pick whichever tool you want to use in your project.
-We're going to use most of them to show off the full power of jsLingui.
+We're trying to use most of them to show the full power of jsLingui.

 Let's start with the three major packages: